Has anyone tried these ideas out? Does this stuff really work?

 Economic Development Director Jerry Zielke said they started six new business in the sixty days following Deb Brown’s visit.

 Decorated chain link fence

 When I visited downtown Castle Rock, we stopped at this bare chain link fence.
 The hardware store/lumber yard needs security for their materials stored here.
 But it doesn’t have to be quite so unwelcoming!

 They already had student art squares that weren’t really visible, and I suggested moving a few.
 Soon, Nancy Chennault sent these photos of the students installing lots of new art squares including a big arrow pointing to the art, nature and museum area nearby.

 Oglesby, Illinois, population 3,800

-We thought at first we would only have people that wanted to see the builds because of curiosity, but we had people that are very interested in moving their business to Oglesby or starting a new one.
+We thought at first we would only have people that wanted to see the buildings because of curiosity, but we had people that are very interested in moving their business to Oglesby or starting a new one.
 The outcome is exactly what we wanted.

 Thanks for the great idea.
 Our group is thinking of doing this again in the spring when the weather is warmer to keep interest in Oglesby moving forward.